ghadeerda/Neuro/README.md

 5-download scripts from

-`nginx-dev.eastus.cloudapp.azure.com:9000/script.py`
-`nginx-dev.eastus.cloudapp.azure.com:9000/script.sh`
+`nginx-dev.eastus.cloudapp.azure.com:9000/create_table.py`

-6-you can test the script by going into nginx container and run the script
+6-you can test the script on:

-`docker-compose exec -it nginx-container bash`

-`cd /usr/share/nginx/html`

-`./script.sh -d slowplanet -u root -h db `
+`nginx-dev.eastus.cloudapp.azure.com:9000/script`

 7-cleanup